Mumbai at a Glance

 Moving to Mumbai, you might be about to embark on one of the biggest adventures of your life.
-Formerly known as Bombay, Mumbai is widely regarded as India’s unofficial capital.
-It is certainly India’s richest and most populous city.
+Formerly known as Bombay, Mumbai is widely regarded as India’s second capital which is not surprising considering it is both India’s richest and most populous city.
 Every year, it attracts thousands of migrants from other regions of India and foreign employees from abroad.

 The capital of the Maharashtra state lies on India’s west coast.
 Originally, the place was a combination of seven individual islands.
-The ultimate goal of merging the seven islands was achieved around 1840.
-At this time, the local economy began to experience constant growth.
+The ultimate goal of merging the seven islands was achieved in around 1840.
+After this point, the local economy began to experience constant growth.
 About a decade later, the arrival of the passenger railway brought in never-ending streams of people moving to Mumbai from other parts of the country.

-Today, the decision of moving to Mumbai is mostly made for economic reasons.
-Despite the culture shock that most foreign residents experience at first, language is the one thing expats moving to Mumbai need not worry about.
+Today, the decision to move to Mumbai is mostly made for economic reasons.
+Despite the initial culture shock that most foreign residents experience, language is the one thing expats moving to Mumbai need not worry about.
 Among the many languages spoken on the streets, e.g. Hindi, Marathi, and Gujarati, English is one of the most common and prevails in the white-collar business world.

-The tropical climate, with its distinct wet and dry seasons, on the other hand, is often seen as one of the negative aspects of life in Mumbai.
+The tropical climate, on the other hand, is often seen as one of the negative aspects of life in Mumbai due to its infamous distinctly wet and dry seasons.
 Temperatures rarely drop below 20°C and often exceed 30°C. During the Monsoon season from June to September, expatriates moving to Mumbai should be prepared for heavy rainfall.

-Mumbai is generally considered a comparatively safe place.
+Mumbai is considered a comparatively safe place.
 During the past two decades, however, it has increasingly become the scene of religious tensions and a target of terrorist attacks.
-For example, the horrible 2008 shootings and bombings left over 160 people dead and 300 victims wounded.
+For example, the horrible 2008 attacks left over 160 people dead and 300 victims wounded.
 In 2011, three coordinated explosions killed another 26 victims and injured 130 others.

-While there are no official warnings, foreigners in Mumbai are generally made aware of the potential threat by the Foreign Office of their respective home countries.
-Expats are advised to stay alert when visiting public places that attract large numbers of people, such as markets, festivals and sports events, or venues which are frequented by foreigners, such as hotels or embassies.
+While there are no official warnings, foreigners in Mumbai are generally made aware of this potential threat by the Foreign Office of their respective home countries.
+Expats are advised to stay alert when visiting public places that attract large numbers of people, such as markets, festivals, and sports events, or venues which are frequented by foreigners, such as hotels or embassies.

 Please keep in touch with your general consulate in Mumbai for up-to-date safety advice.

-As in most tropical climes, common health risks for Mumbai residents include vector-borne diseases such as malaria, dengue fever, Japanese encephalitis, and chikungunya (another tropical fever).
+As in most tropical climates, common health risks for Mumbai residents include vector-borne diseases such as malaria, dengue fever, Japanese encephalitis, and chikungunya (another tropical fever).
 Precautions against mosquito bites should always be taken.
-Expats planning to stay in Mumbai for an extended period of time might want to consider a vaccination, if available.
+Expats planning to stay in Mumbai for an extended period of time might want to consider taking malaria prophylaxis as a precautionary measure.